Control Statements

 In the program, the do-while loop is used to verify that the user has entered a valid choice.
 If not, then the user is reprompted.
 Since the menu must be displayed at least once, the do-while is the perfect loop to accomplish this.

-A few other points about this example: Notice that characters are read from the keyboard by calling System.in.read().
+A few other points about this example: Notice that characters are read from the keyboard by calling System.in.read( ).
 This is one of Java’s console input functions.
-System.in.read() is used here to obtain the user’s choice.
+Although Java’s console I/O methods won’t be discussed in detail until Chapter 13, System.in.read( ) is used here to obtain the user’s choice.
 It reads characters from standard input (returned as integers, which is why the return value was cast to char).
 By default, standard input is line buffered, so you must press ENTER before any characters that you type will be sent to your program.

 Java’s console input can be a bit awkward to work with.
 Further, most real-world Java programs will use a graphical user interface (GUI).
-For these reasons, not much use of console input has been made in this book.
+For these reasons, console input is not used much in this book.
 However, it is useful in this context.
-One other point to consider: Because System.in.read() is being used, the program must specify the throws java.io.IOException clause.
+One other point to consider: Because System.in.read( ) is being used, the program must specify the throws java.io.IOException clause.
 This line is necessary to handle input errors.
+It is part of Java’s exception handling features, which are discussed in Chapter 10.

 # for